SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *We need to hurry if I am going to have time to practice for the show.*

-Pinkie turned to Rainbow, "onward to Twilight," but as she was about to start trotting, Rainbow stopped her.
+Pinkie turned to Rainbow.
+"Onward to Twilight," she said but as she was about to start trotting, Rainbow stopped her.

 "Pinkie, you wanna make the trip to Twilight's a little more fun?"
 Rainbow asked.